biocodellc/georef-js/README.md

-This collection of functions is based on Darwin Core's Georeferencing terminology and aids in interfacing in providing wrappers to georeferencing services.
-This includes Google Maps, and will also include Geolocate and Biogeomancer services.
+A collection of useful javascript functions based on Darwin Core's Georeferencing terminology, providing wrappers to external georeferencing services.
+This includes Google Maps, and will also include, at some future date, Geolocate and Biogeomancer services.